danielvarela/RosettaEvolution/README.md

 mpirun -np X $RosettaEvolution/bin/mpi_app options.ini
 ```

-where $X$ is the number of processes to run the application.
+where *X* is the number of processes to run the application.

 # Protein Structure Prediction